Robertren/globality/README.md

 ```
 ### Data Understanding

-In order to better understand the data we are working on, author wrote a script to get some basic statics of the data which may help for the next step.
+In order to better understand the data we are working on, author wrote a script to get some basic statistics of the data which may help for the next step.
 To run the code:
 ```
 cd src
 python data_analysis.py